xiaodaigh/apac-go-baduk-weiqi-league/index.md

 ** We may raise the fees in future **

+#### Who can join?

+Anyone.
+But the game time is mostly in the night time in the Asia-pacific timezone.
+See table below.

 #### Where are games played?

 OGS (online-go.com) is the preferred platform.
 Howevers, players are free to choose their platform upon mutual agreement.
 Please send link to games to organiser (emails to be shared with participants).